lmorchard/sketches-v02/README.md

   - could probably wrap up some common init between sketches like adding tweak pane and replay system, etc
 - [ ] In replay, add a way to export / import spans of history to reproduce situations
 - [ ] Replay is buggy because deserializing world states does not delete entities
+- [ ] Hook deploy.sh up to github action on push